scottmr/IBM-Capstone/README.md

 2. A description of the data and how it will be used to solve the problem.

 The data I’ll be using will be from two sources.
 One is a free data source from NYU Spatial Data Repository -https://geo.nyu.edu/catalog/nyu_2451_34572.
 The other will be data from Foursquare.
-The foursquare data will be used to obtain the location of Carnegie Hall-which sits smack dab in the middle of Billionaires Row-as that area really isn’t a neighborhood per se.
+The Foursquare data will be used to obtain the location of Carnegie Hall-which sits smack dab in the middle of Billionaires Row-as that area really isn’t a neighborhood per se.
 Also, I’ll be using their restaurant ratings to see if there are types of cuisine with less than favorable ratings that one could capitalize on.
-Or to also see which types of food might have no representation in those two areas.
+Or to also see which types of food might have little or no representation in those two areas.